tmills/uda/README.md

 Use the new EncoderReusingDataWriter after the first run so that all the feature spaces have the same encoding, and write the "source" domain training file first so that all features possible can be found later.
+1b) Re-index all these files so that they are indexed at 0 to make everything after this cleaner.
+(sklearns functions assume index=0 and this way "feature numbers" are the same as array indices in the code)

 2) Cat together source training with target eval liblinear files
 > source+target-training.liblinear